malaidev/cdz-staking/README.md

 # TODO

 *so far*
 - [ ] smart way to calculate daysStaked
-- [ ] handling the floats
+- [x] handling the floats
+    - **float operations will happen on frontend**
 - [ ] test cases for harvest and other admin functions
 - [ ] solution for returning UserInfo struct for frontend
-- [ ] managing fees and their acquisition during stake/unstake/harvest
+- [x] managing fees and their acquisition during stake/unstake/harvest
+    - **needs some polishing but its done**

+*note, test cases will fail after last update*